toggl-open-source/toggldesktop/docs/win/index.md

-# Toggl Desktop Windows UI Documentation
+# Toggl Track Windows UI Documentation

-These files document the general structure and architecture of the Windows UI of Toggl Desktop and its main components.
+These files document the general structure and architecture of the Windows UI of Toggl Track and its main components.

 The total application is composed of two major parts: The interface, written in C#, using WPF, and the library containing most business logic.
 This documentation deals only with the interface, and the API as used by it.